Daniel J. Holland | Chairman

 Andrew McNeil, Esq.

-Intellectual Property and Technology Litigation Practices Associate with the Atlanta law firm of Morris, Manning & Martin, LLP.
-Mr. McNeil is a part-time instructor at the Georgia Institute of Technology, where he teaches “Public Policy Mock Trial,” a trial advocacy survey course, and is an assistant coach to the Georgia Tech Mock Trial Team.
+Andy is an attorrney specializing in Intellectual Property and Technology Litigation Practices.
+Mr. McNeil enjoys his role as part-time instructor at the Georgia Institute of Technology, where he teaches “Public Policy Mock Trial,” a trial advocacy survey course, and is an assistant coach to the Georgia Tech Mock Trial Team.

 Duane is the Executive Vice President of Field Marketing for Primerica.
 While living and working in England, Duane, an avid rugby player, broke his neck during a match in 2004.
 He was paralyzed from the chest down but life didn’t end there.
 As Duane would say his life simply changed and he adapted.
 He is a competitive racer ranking the fastest in the US – second in the world.
 He plays rugby, golf, tennis, water skis, snow skis and dives just for fun!
 Duane rehabilitated at the Shepherd Center with relentlessness and pushed the envelope with Shepherd Center to try an extreme therapy program.
 Duane’s passion and positivity is contagious and rubs off on everyone he meets including Shepherd patients that he takes time to meet with regularly.
 Mr. Morrow currently serves on the Shepherd Center Foundation’s Board of Trustees.
 He is a native of Georgia and lives north of Atlanta with his wife and five children.